Friday Fish Fries In Chicago

 1801 W. Division St. - Wicker Park

-From March 5th - April 18th, Mac's is serving up a $18 fish and chips entree featuring beer-battered white fish, hand-cut fries, and tartar sauce or a $15 fish sandwich.
+From February 18th through April 3rd, Mac's is serving up a $19 fish and chips entree featuring beer-battered white fish, hand-cut fries, and tartar sauce.
+If you'd rather have a handheld, they're also offering a fried fish sandwich for $16.
 The kicker?
 You don't even have to wait til Friday: Mac's is frying fish daily during Lent.

 Best Intentions